aurelia/framework/doc/article/en-US/app-configuration-and-startup.md

 Imagine that you want to generate your home page on the server, including using your server-side templating engine to render out HTML.
 Perhaps you've got custom components you created with Aurelia, but you want to render the custom elements on the server with some content, in order to make things a bit more SEO friendly.
 Or perhaps you have an existing, traditional web app, that you want to incrementally start adding Aurelia to.
 When the HTML is rendered in the browser, you want to progressively enhance that HTML and "bring it to life" by activating all the Aurelia component's rich behavior.

 All this is possible with Aurelia, using a single method call: `enhance`.
 Instead of using `aurelia-app` let's use manual bootstrapping for this example.
-To progressively enhance the entire `body` of your HTML page, you can do something like this:
+To progressively enhance the entire `body` of your HTML page, you can do something like this (JSPM-based example):

 <code-listing heading="Progressive Enhancement">
   <source-code lang="HTML">